bfmatei/stencil-boilerplate/README.md

 App boilerplate for [Stencil](https://stenciljs.com/) applications.

-It features a couple of common principles and workflows that are used at the moment in the UI frameworks world:
+It features a couple of common principles and workflows that are used at the moment in the Web Apps development world:
    * Routing using [Stencil Router](https://github.com/ionic-team/stencil-router)
    * Redux:
       * [Stencil Redux](https://github.com/ionic-team/stencil-redux) is used as basic router